ConsultingMD/blog/source/_posts/2016-02-09-soa-on-rails-pt1.markdown

 ---
 layout: post
-title: "SOA on Rails: Part 1"
+title: "SOA on Rails Pt.
+1: Intro"
 date: 2016-02-09 15:40:45 -0700
 comments: false
 author: Rahmal Conda
 categories: SOA, Rails, Ruby, Web Services
 ---

-# SOA on Rails: Part 1 - Intro

 > *“When you hit the Amazon.com gateway, the application calls more than one hundred services to collect data and construct the page for you.”* **- Werner Vogels, Amazon CTO**